pranav-ganesh/tp/docs/team/irfan.md

 Importing and exporting of existing customer database is also supported by CMM to facilitate team-based environments.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 This It is written in Java, and has about 16 kLoC.
-The development of this software was used as a medium for students to apply Software Engineering principles taught during the Software Engineering Modulde CS2103T.
+The development of this software was used as a medium for students to apply Software Engineering principles taught during the Software Engineering Module CS2103T.

 Given below are my contributions to the project.